umbraco/UmbracoDocs/13/umbraco-cms/tutorials/add-google-authentication.md

 {% hint style="info" %}
 If you have cloned down an Umbraco Project, you will need to navigate to the `src ` folder where you can see a `.csproj` file.
 {% endhint %}
-2. Open a command prompt of your choice.
+2. Open a command-line of your choice such as "Command Prompt" at the mentioned location .
 3. Run the following command to install the `Microsoft.AspNetCore.Authentication.Google` package.

     ```cli